Premier League 2020/2021 fixtures | Full schedule, TV channels, kick-off times, free-to-air games info

 What Premier League fixtures are on today?

-We’ve got a full 10 fixtures coming up this weekend in the Premier League and they’re all live on TV in some shape or form.
+We’ve got two more fixtures coming up this week in the Premier League and they’re both live on TV.

 For the full list of games coming up, scroll to our Premier League fixture list further down the page.

-For now, here’s every Premier League game live on TV this weekend in UK time:
+For now, here’s every Premier League game live on TV this week in UK time:

 Monday 28th September